 - Simpson Road, Simpson

-There are no public toilets at this site, but the hotel has customer toilets during opening hours.
+There are no public toilets at this site, however, the Caldecotte Arms has customer toilets during opening hours.

 The Caldecotte Arms Hotel is open for meals, snacks and hot and cold drinks.

 There are good all-weather paths around lake with some steep gradients at north end of lake.